 How would you like to pay off your business loan fast?
 With a business offset account, you can!

-By having your business cash flow funds in the offset account, you’re not only offsetting the interest on your loan but you can access the funds easily so your cash flow is never tied up.
+By having your business cash flow in your offset account, you’re not only offsetting the interest on your loan but you can access the funds easily so your cash flow is never tied up.

-An offset account isn’t for everyone though so it’s important to understand how to get the most out of it.
+An offset account isn’t for everyone so read on to discover how you can get the most out of it.